Timmy-Bergkvist/hiking-sweden/README.md

 **Existing Features**

 - Interactive links: Allows the user to choose between search, notes and contact links.
-- Search: Allows the user to search for different alternatives to display on the map.
+- Search: Allows the user to search for different locations to displayed on the map.
-- Selection buttons: Allows the user to select different locations to be displayed.
-All, north or south.
-- Select options: Allows the user to select different option to be displayd.
-Hiking trails and National parks.
+- Select options: Allows the user to select different category to be displayd.
 - Reset button: Allows the user to reset all selections.
 - Notes: Allows the user to write and save notes.
 - Contact form: Allows the user to fill aout a form with name, email and description.